alantsen/FI-Presentation/README.md

-# Founder Institute Presentation: Corporate to Founder
+# Founder's Institute Presentation: Going From Corporate to Startup
-A presentation I made regarding the transition from working corporate to being a founder of your own company.
+A presentation I made regarding the transition from working in corporate to being the founder of your own company.